-As the Manning River ECMP is a whole-of-catchment program, we have included two additional areas for the Manning River ECMP.
+As the Manning River ECMP is a whole-of-catchment program, we have included two additional areas for our program.
 These are:

-The Manning Estuary Floodplain: the low-lying area downstream of Taree covering 2,060km.
+The Manning Estuary Floodplain: the low-lying area downstream of Taree covering 2,060km2.

 The Manning River Catchment: The Manning River originates in the Barrington Tops and flows 261 km to the Tasman Sea.
-Its vast catchment covers an area of approximately 8,420km with 16 major tributaries.
+Its vast catchment covers an area of approximately 8,420km2 with 16 major tributaries.